Frequently Asked Questions

 The teams managing the month-end close generally have a clear grasp of their objectives; the true bottleneck is the data.

 Ledger data is often fragmented across disparate systems never intended for integration.
+The challenge isn’t just technical – it’s that finance teams need to consolidate financial data from different sources with different definitions, refresh cycles, and internal logic, all while the close deadline stays fixed.
 From legacy ERPs and acquired ledgers to ad-hoc spreadsheets and siloed reporting tools – each operates with its own unique definitions, refresh cycles, and internal logic.
 As a business scales – whether through aggressive M&A, international expansion, or a best-of-breed software strategy – the difficulty of synthesizing a clean, cohesive financial narrative scales with it.

 Meanwhile, institutional expectations are moving in the opposite direction.
 There is a relentless push for accelerated reporting cycles and increased frequency, all while demanding a more rigorous audit trail with zero margin for error.